The existence of the glass ceiling is maintained by the myths that surround it. Here are five myths about the glass ceiling revoked.

 There is a common belief that women should compete with the hard management style of men while they typically take on a softer approach.
 But why should we think that?
 Companies with an organisational culture in which consultation, communication and flexibility come first are often also more customer-oriented.

 Also, women typically approach ‘the human aspect’ in a very different way: where men usually focus on hard financial figures, women tend to give greater attention to 'softer' elements, the surrounding factors, as well as to the balance between work and private life that has become increasingly important for all employees.
-According to several reports by McKinsey and Catalyst, companies that consciously embrace gender diversity within the company are generally more successful.
+According to a report by Catalyst, companies that consciously embrace gender diversity within the company are generally more successful.

 The existence of the glass ceiling is maintained by the myths that surround it.
 Women have the perception often against them; it is up to women, men and the company to clear the workplace of such prejudices.